MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/customize-forms-and-fields.md

 1. In Viva Sales admin settings, select **Forms**.

-2. Select the record type from which you need to remove fields.
+2. Select the entity from which you need to remove fields.

 3. In the **Manage fields** section, hover over the field you want to remove from the form, and then select **Remove field** (![Delete icon.](media/delete-icon.png "Delete icon")).